OLD - Ibiza-voice.com - Interview Posted: 21/April/2004

 Greetings Eddie, how has your week been?

-“In no particular order… Time with my four-year old daughter, Olivia (God they make 'em smart these days!)
-‘The Mind Of A Married Man’ shows on the FX channel, Monday’s on Sky (a Tongy tip!)
-A visit to (Judge) Jules’ Radio One show on a Saturday to see the bespoke catch phrase machine in live action, and to catch up with the Judge who won't fudge - well not often anyway… Then there’s Pete's Friday gospel on Radio One, a re-run of ‘Nip & Tuck’ on Sky+ just to get a fix of Kelly Carlson, a 23rd century Marilyn Monroe (sorry Rachel) and a victory over Livingstone's Congestion Charge with the mirror-plated registration… Plus a ‘Mr Angry’ letter to Tony Blair for putting Great Britain into a wilful confrontation with an impossible enemy that still believes there are twenty-five vestal virgins awaiting them in Paradise!
+"In no particular order.
+Time with my four-year old daughter, Olivia (God they make 'em smart these days!)
+‘The Mind Of A Married Man' shows on the FX channel, Monday's on Sky (a Tongy tip!)
+A visit to (Judge) Jules' Radio One show on a Saturday to see the bespoke catch-phrase machine in live action.
+Catch up with the Judge who won't fudge, well not often anyway.
+Then there's Pete's Friday gospel on Radio One, a re-run of ‘Nip & Tuck' on Sky+ to get a fix of Kelly Carlson, a 23rd century Marilyn Monroe (sorry Rachel) and a victory over Livingstone's Congestion Charge with the mirror-plated registration.
+Plus a ‘Mr Angry' letter to Tony Blair for putting Great Britain into a confrontation with an impossible enemy who still believes that there are twenty-five vestal virgins awaiting them in Paradise!
 More on that concept later."

 I guess with your esteemed history in dance music you were in a knowledgeable position to push the envelope with this visionary concept?

 "Those phrases are funny, push the envelope, on the same page and at the end of the day (that's a great name for a bar by the way!)
 To answer your question, as I notice I have wandered off the subject on the previous two questions...